Relocating to Chapel Hill, North Carolina: A Comprehensive Guide

 • Local Sales Tax: 7.5%

-Chapel Hill offers a variety of neighborhoods, each with unique characteristics.
+Chapel Hill should be judged neighborhood by neighborhood because area-level tradeoffs change budget, routine, and move fit quickly.
 Downtown Chapel Hill is ideal for those seeking a vibrant urban environment with easy access to cultural amenities.
 Southern Village provides a more suburban feel with community-oriented living.
 Evaluating your lifestyle preferences can help determine the best neighborhood fit.

 • Downtown Chapel Hill: Urban, cultural amenities